 Financial instruments that potentially subject the Company to concentration of credit risk include cash.
-At June 30, 2020, the cash balance is kept in one banking institution that the Company believes is of high credit quality and is in excess of federally insured levels.
+As of June 30, 2021, the cash balance is kept in one banking institution that the Company believes is of high credit quality and is in excess of federally insured levels.
 The Company maintains its cash with an accredited financial institution and accordingly, such funds are subject to minimal credit risk.
 The Company has not experienced any losses on its cash.